-The Division has entered into an arrangement with the BTI whereby amounts retained from payments to contractors may, at the option of the contractor, be deposited in an interest bearing account in the contractor's name.
-Retainage payments are made to the contractor when contracts are satisfactorily completed.
+Retainages payable includes funds withheld from payments to consulting firms and construction contractors.
+Retainage payments are made to the consultants and contractors when work is satisfactorily completed.
+The Division has entered into an arrangement with the BTI whereby amounts retained from payments to construction contractors may, at the option of the contractor, be deposited in an interest bearing account in the contractor's name.
 The funds on deposit in these accounts are not reported as assets of the Division.
-At June 30, 2008, retainages payable on contracts had been reduced by these amounts on deposit in such accounts by approximately \$330.
+At June 30, 2009, retainages payable included \$315 that was on deposit at BTI for construction contractors.